 Neptune’s reputation as the higher octave of Venus is represented by the explosion of new art forms since its discovery.
-Previously, and fittingly, Venus rules art and creativity as seen in music, painting, drawing, sculpting, sewing/weaving, and other “classical” art forms.
-There was also an explosion of new sciences and forms of spiritual beliefs and spiritism around the time of Neptune’s discovery or soon afterwards indicating its far reaching influence as a higher octave planet beyond art forms.
+Venus rules art and creativity as seen in music, painting, drawing, sculpting, sewing/weaving, and other “classical” art forms.
+There was also an explosion of new sciences and forms of spiritual beliefs (parapsychology and spiritism) around the time of Neptune’s discovery or soon afterwards indicating its far reaching influence as a higher octave planet beyond art.

-To understand Neptune’s relationship to art and creativity one only has to think of photography, a form of media and art that is essentially a process of reproducing reality as an image and not a classical art form of antiquity.
-Although said to be discovered in 1717 by Johann Heinrich Schulze who reproduced images of lettering on a bottle using light-sensitive materials, photography as we know it today, an image captured in a permanent form, did not occur until the mid-1820s by Nicéphore Niépce, and later his associate Louis Daguerre who developed the first commercial form of photography called a daguerreotype and announced to the world in 1839.
-Neptune was discovered officially in 1846, less than seven years later although like photography, it “cast its shadow” into the conscious of humans long before then.
+To understand Neptune’s relationship to art and creativity one only has to think of photography, a form of media and art that is essentially a process of reproducing reality as an image and is not a classical art form of antiquity.
+Although said to be discovered in 1717 by Johann Heinrich Schulze who reproduced images of lettering on a bottle using light-sensitive materials, photography as we know it today (an image captured in a permanent form) did not occur until the mid-1820s.
+Nicéphore Niépce, and later his associate Louis Daguerre, developed the first commercial form of photography called a daguerreotype but was not announced to the world until 1839.
+Neptune was discovered officially in 1846, less than seven years later although like photography, it “cast its shadow” into the consciousness of humans long before then.

-Venus, as the planet of creativity, aesthetics and beauty rules all art forms which may be created through various media, colours, a variety of sounds, materials, etc. We create art based on what we see or experience and this may include what we see, think and hear within our own minds.
-I believe that Neptune provides the “light” that inspires us to create an image of art whether a visual artwork or not.
-Neptune as the planet of inspiration works inside our “mind’s eye” or in the environment around us, urging us to recreate.
-Neptune as the higher octave of Venus symbolises our ability to reach much deeper into ourselves (or the universal Collective Unconscious) to then reproduce a feeling or impression as an image of what is felt and experienced.
-Art for some is a spiritual experience.
+Venus, as the planet of creativity, aesthetics and beauty rules all art forms which may be created through various media, colours, and pigments, or using a variety of sounds, materials, etc. We create art based on what we see, feel or experience and are inspired to recreate these experiences as art whether it is visual art or not.
+Neptune as the planet of inspiration reinforces this higher octave of Venus in producing art that may symbolise the ability to reach much deeper into ourselves.
+In this way art becomes a spiritual experience.

 Venus may represent the rainbow of coloured light we see when sunlight passes through a prism; Neptune may represent the ultraviolet and infrared light or energies on either side of visible light that we cannot see but we now know exist.
-Venus is not just works of arts and crafts.
-Venus may represent our feelings in a very personal way; Neptune may represent our feelings about God, spirit and the universe in a transpersonal sense.
+Venus is not just works of arts and crafts; it may represent our feelings in a very personal way.
+Neptune may represent our feelings about God, spirit and the universe in a transpersonal sense.

 Neptune in the horoscope is often a symbol of how one views, sees or understands God and spirituality.
-Some psychologists and the atheistic/agnostic types insist that the various religious viewpoints or depictions of God are merely our mental images or constructs of adesire to understand the mysteries of the Universe and that God doesn’t really exist.
-(More on this below.)
+Some psychologists and the atheistic/agnostic types insist that the various religious viewpoints or depictions of God are merely our mental images or constructs of a desire to understand the mysteries of the Universe and that God doesn’t really exist.

-As a higher octave of Venus, one sees Neptune highlighted very strongly in the horoscopes of the most successful or acclaimed artists of nearly any age.
+As a higher octave of Venus, one sees Neptune highlighted very strongly in the horoscopes of the most successful or acclaimed artists.
 Whereas Venus may lift us out of our humdrum human experience through appreciation of art and beauty, Neptune takes us into a higher realm of creative and artistic appreciation as a spiritual experience.
-The greatest artists often have aspects between Neptune and Venus whether financially successful or famous or not.
+The greatest artists often have aspects between Neptune and Venus whether they’re financially successful, celebrated or famous or not.